top of page

 Medical personnel transported Clark to Whitfield Memorial Hospital.
 Despite treatment, she later died from her injuries at the hospital.
 Authorities confirmed her death later that evening.

-We extend our sincere condolences to the families of both victims during this difficult time.
+We extend our sincere condolences to the families of both deceased victims during this challenging time.

 What Questions Do Families Have After a Fatal Highway Crash in Greene County?

-For surviving family members, medical records and crash documentation become important.
+For bereaved family members, medical records and crash documentation become important.
 Hospital records help confirm injuries and timelines.
 Crash reports may also provide key details as investigations continue.

 Legal questions commonly arise after a fatal crash.
 Alabama law allows certain family members to explore wrongful death claims when negligence plays a role.
 A personal injury lawyer can explain how these claims work and what options may be available under state law.